henriquevs/Deep-Learning-Projects/1 - Neural Networks and Deep Learning/Week 2/README.md

 Exercises completed during the second week of the course:
 * Python Basics with numpy (optional)
-* Logistic Regression with a Neural Network mindset (1 neuron only)
+* Build a simple image recognition classifier with logistics regression (1 neuron only).
+The network recognizes whether an image is a cat.